-The Program on Church, State & Society writing competition is to encourage scholarship related to the intersection of church, state & society, and in particular how the law structures and governs that intersection.
+The goal of the Program on Church, State & Society writing competition is to encourage scholarship related to the intersection of church, state, and society, and in particular how the law structures and governs that intersection.

 The competition is open to law students in good standing, enrolled in a traditional law degree, a master’s degree, or a doctoral degree program at an ABA-accredited law school within the United States.
 The competition is also open to recent graduates not yet practicing law, including those completing clerkships or engaged in similar pursuits.
 Submissions are judged anonymously.

 “Thanks to the generosity of our benefactors, the Program on Church, State & Society is pleased and proud to be able to support and lift up thoughtful religious-freedom work by young lawyers and emerging scholars,” Garnett said.

 The other winners included:

 Brady Earley, a first-year law student at the University of Chicago Law School, was awarded second prize for his article, “Sacred Ground: Unearthing Religious Freedom of African American Slaves.”
 He received a $2,000 cash prize.

 “I picked my topic after participating in an American studies seminar on African American slavery in colonial British North America and the United States.
 As I was taking that course, I was fascinated to learn about the religious traditions that many African Americans brought with them to North America,” Earley said.
 “I wanted to explore how the institution of slavery challenged the U.S. commitment to the free exercise of religion.
 The research showed me how overlooking ‘incidental’ infringements on religious freedom leads to disproportionate burdens on free exercise.”